LVD-AC/Marlin-AC/README.md

 ## Marlin 1.1-AC

 This is the developers branch for Marlin-AC, always ahead of official Marlin.
-Finally the developments here will be 'approuved' and included in https://github.com/MarlinFirmware/Marlin.
-If features are shown as 'closed' they will only be available in Marlin-AC.
+Some features will only be available in Marlin-AC.

 ## Stable Release Branch

-This branch contains the latest tagged version of Marlin (currently 1.1.8(bis) – Xmas 2017) with all the additional AC developments to date.
+This branch contains the final version of Marlin (1.1.9 – 31 july 2018) with all the additional AC developments to date.

-## Current Status: In Development
+## Current Status: Closed

-Marlin-AC is in constant development to make it perform better and more stable based on the feedback of the Marlin-AC community.
+G-force9-AC
+- merge update to final Marlin 1.1.9
+- including fix for the infamous M851 bug

 G-force8a-AC
 - update to pull requests